shatreyman/qilowatt-ha-sofar/README.md

         savebattery - PV to Load and Battery, battery can be charged but no discharge.
 If PV < Load use Grid. pvsell - PV to Load and Grid.
-        sell - PV and Battery to Load and Grid. buy - Grid and PV to battery and load. limitexport - Limit export to Grid even battery is full (negative NPS price). nobattery -  Disable battery usage (optimizer not using it).
+        sell - PV and Battery to Load and Grid. frrup - Same as sell, but limits PV production to make sure the battery outputs the required amount of energy buy - Grid and PV to battery and load. limitexport - Limit export to Grid even battery is full (negative NPS price). nobattery -  Disable battery usage (optimizer not using it).